elijahchandra/NLP-Crypto_Sentiment_Analysis/README.md

 3. Named Entity Recognition

-4. Built a named entity recognition model for both coins and visualized the tags using SpaCy.
+   a.
+Built a named entity recognition model for both coins and visualized the tags using SpaCy.